Current Version of RSA-911

 RSA-911 Crosswalk of Changes: PD 16-04 to PD 19-03

-To assist VR agencies with collecting and reporting VR program data, RSA developed a crosswalk of changes made to the RSA-911 from PD-16-04 to PD-19-03, which will be implemented in Program Year 2020.
+To assist VR agencies with collecting and reporting VR program data, RSA developed a crosswalk of changes made to the RSA-911 from PD-16-04 to PD-19-03.
 These changes pertain to some RSA-911 Data Elements and various code values specified in the appendices.

 RSA-911 Reasons for Exit Tool

-This tool outlines the Data Elements used to report case closure and exit from the VR program along with information about the specific codes required by Appendix 6 of the RSA-911.
+This tool outlines the Data Elements used to report case closure and exit from the VR program along with information about the specific codes required by Appendix 6 of PD 19-03.
 The tool also provides examples of when using these codes may be appropriate to report for individuals leaving the VR program.

 RSA-911 Correction Procedures for VR Agencies

 Despite the rigorous internal controls VR agencies have implemented and continually refine related to collecting and reporting accurate information on the RSA-911, RSA recognizes that VR agencies will occasionally report information that is incorrect.
 When these mistakes happen, RSA has established three ways VR agencies may address them, as outlined in the Case Service Report (RSA-911) Correction Procedures and updated February 17, 2023.
-When a VR agency identifies a reporting error and regardless of the specific correction procedure it uses to fix the error, RSA encourages the VR agency to reassess the effectiveness of its internal controls to inform whether they should be enhanced to strengthen data collection and reporting and avoid future errors in reporting.
+When a VR agency identifies a reporting error and regardless of the specific correction procedure it uses to fix the error, RSA encourages the VR agency to reassess the effectiveness of its internal controls to inform whether they should be enhanced to avoid future errors in reporting.